AM-GH/demo_santina/README.md

 # About me
 Hi I'm Santina.
-You can find me on Twitter, LinkedIn, and GitHub.
+You can find me on [LinkedIn](https://ca.linkedin.com/in/santinalin).

 # What do I do